KatherineMichel/tech-and-funding-toolkit/README.md

 Lecture 1: Table 2: An overview of technologies used in the course
 Lecture 1: Figure 5: The Rise and Fall of Personal Computing

+Lecture 2: Figure 2: Startup Engineering Dev and Deployment, AWS, Heroku, Git Lecture 2: Figure 84: AWS, Heroku, Git

+Setup
 Lecture 2: Figure 1: Goal
-Lecture 2: Figure 2: Startup Engineering Dev and Deployment Lecture 2: Figure 4: Chrome User Agent Switcher Lecture 2: Figure 5: Closing using GUI
+Lecture 2: Figure 4: Chrome User Agent Switcher Lecture 2: Figure 5: Closing using GUI
 Lecture 2: Figure 6: Closing using CLI